thvdveld/smoltcp-rpl-docs/src/rpl_introduction.md

 There are 4 modes of operation defined in RPL standard:

-**• MOP 0 = no downward routes maintained**
+1. **MOP 0 = no downward routes maintained**

     In this MOP, DAO messages are disabled and the DODAG only maintains upward routes.
     This means that nodes will not transmit or will ignore the DAO messages.
     However, DIO and DIS messages are still sent.
 In this MOP, only M2P communication is possible.

-**• MOP 1 = non storing mode**
+2. **MOP 1 = non storing mode**

     In this MOP, both upward and downward routes are supported within the DODAG.
     Thus, DIO, DIS, and DAO messages are issued.
     As this is a non-storing mode, the DAO messages are sent to the root.
     In this MOP, all three types of communication are possible: M2P, P2M, and P2P.
     However, multicast is not supported in this MOP.

-**• MOP 2 = storing mode with no multicast support**
+3. **MOP 2 = storing mode with no multicast support**

     In this MOP, support is provided for both upward and downward routes within the DODAG.
     This is achieved through the issuance of DIO, DIS, and DAO messages.
     As this is a storing mode, the DAO messages are sent to the preferred parent.
     In this MOP, all three types of communication are possible: M2P, P2M, and P2P.
     However, multicast is not supported in this MOP.

-**• MOP 3 = storing mode with multicast support**
+4. **MOP 3 = storing mode with multicast support**

     This MOP is similar to MOP2, but includes support for multicast.

 The root and nodes that are already part of a DODAG advertise this MOP.
 The MOP is included in the DIO messages.